paulmillr/noble-secp256k1/README.md

 2. Which means *any other JS library doesn't use constant-time bigints*.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 3. If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 4. We however consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
 If your app uses 500 dependencies, any dep could get hacked and you'll be downloading rootkits with every `npm install`.
 Our goal is to minimize this attack vector.
-5. We've hardened implementation of koblitz curve multiplication to be algorithmically timing-resistant.
+5. Nonetheless we've hardened implementation of koblitz curve multiplication to be algorithmically constant time.

 ## Contributing